Fort Wayne, Indiana: Government

 Fort Wayne has a mayor–council government.
 The mayor, city clerk, and city council members serve four-year terms.
+Citizens Square houses the executive and legislative branches of city government.
+As the county seat of Allen County, Fort Wayne serves as the administrative center for county-level elected offices and government functions.

-Fort Wayne's mayor is Tom Henry, a Democrat, who was elected in 2007.
-Henry succeeded Democrat Graham Richard who chose not to run for re-election after two terms as mayor.
-Henry was re-elected to a third term in 2015.
-Henry was re-elected to a fourth term in 2019.
-Karl Bandemer was appointed deputy mayor in 2013.
-Lana Keesling was elected city clerk in 2015.
+Fort Wayne's current mayor is Sharon Tucker, a Democrat.
+Tucker – a former county and city councilwoman – succeeded Tom Henry, a record four-term mayor who died from stomach cancer in March 2024.
+On April 20, 2024, Tucker won a county party caucus to finish Henry's term, making her the city's first Black mayor.
 Fort Wayne City Council has nine elected members, one representative from each of the city's six council districts and three at-large members, serving four-year terms.

 The city is represented in the Indiana General Assembly by three Senate Districts and seven House Districts.
 Fort Wayne's state senators include Dennis Kruse (14th District), Liz Brown (15th), and David Long (16th).
 Representatives include Dan Leonard (50th District), Ben Smaltz (52nd), Phil GiaQuinta (80th), Martin Carbaugh (81st), Christopher Judy (83rd), Bob Morris (84th), and Dave Heine (85th).
-Federally, Fort Wayne is part of Indiana's 3rd congressional district, represented by Republican Jim Banks, who was first elected in 2016.
+Federally, Fort Wayne is part of Indiana's 3rd congressional district, represented by Republican Marlin Stutzman, who had previously held the position from 2010 to 2017.

 Under the Unigov provision of Indiana Law, Fort Wayne would have automatically consolidated with Allen County when its population exceeded 250,000, previously the minimum population for a first class city in Indiana.
-Fort Wayne nearly met the state requirements for first class city designation on January 1, 2006 when 12.8 sqmi of neighboring Aboite Township (and a small section of Wayne Township) including 25,094 people were annexed.
+Fort Wayne nearly met the state requirements for first class city designation on January 1, 2006, when 12.8 sqmi of neighboring Aboite Township (and a small section of Wayne Township) including 25,094 people were annexed.
 However, a 2004 legislative change raised the population threshold for first-class status from 250,000 to 600,000, which ensured Indianapolis' status as the only first class city in Indiana.

 Fort Wayne's E. Ross Adair Federal Building and U.S. Courthouse houses the United States District Court for the Northern District of Indiana, which was authorized by Congress in 1928.